DIY Basement Renovation - Step-by-Step Guide

 Building regulations approval

-If you're starting a basement conversion from scratch, you'll need to get building regulations approval from your local council.
+If you're starting a basement conversion, you'll need to get building regulations approval from your local council.
 I submitted a building notice which is a much simpler form to fill in than going down the full plans route.
 Because the total cost of the project was under £5,000, the application cost £165.
 Once you've applied, you'll be assigned a building control officer who will come and talk through your plans before you start.
 Building regulations change all the time so they advise on the type of insulation etc. that you'll need to use.
 They also let you know at which points they'll need to come back to inspect the work, and at the end of the project they do a final visit when they sign everything off.
 Our officer was really helpful and was always on hand to offer advice whenever we needed to check anything.

 Knocking out the chimney breast